MediciHouse07/Learning_Records/FM_05_statistics_110.md

 # Lecture 11

+2700<->4200 End

+2024/09/21

+- a measure of intensity
+- X be number of triple matches, P(X=k) is probability of
+- large number of triple matches, and the likely is very small

+# Lecture 11

 1500<->3000

 - a lot of people could email, but for any particular person it is unlikely to email you at certain time point